 The house contains many stunning artifacts from the Mitchells’ daily life in the 19th century, and many of Maria’s personal items such as beer mugs, opera glasses, and her Dolland telescope.
 The house is especially known for the remarkably preserved example of faux-wood grain painting in the kitchen from the 1850s.

 The Mitchell House was named as one of the Top 10 Women’s History sites in the country by USA Today!
 Please come visit us to learn about the history of one of America’s most fascinating women: Maria Mitchell!

 Guided Tours and Programs

-Guided tours are available mid-June through August 30 Monday–Saturday, 10am–4pm.
-Starting September 6 through September 28, the Mitchell House will be open from 10-4 Mondays and Fridays and 10-1 on Saturdays.
+Guided tours are available mid-June through the end of August each season.
+Mitchell House will be open from 10-4 Mondays and Fridays and 10-1 on Saturdays.